 My friend let me borrow his travel adapter and I ended up getting one of my own.
 Find a travel adapter that has 4 USB ports AND is a power adapter for UK, EU, AU, US and 150 other countries!
 If you go to Bali and Australia, you will need something like this because they have different power outlets.

-When you are not near a power outlet, this small candy-bar sized Anker Portable Battery Power Bank is a necessity.
+When you are not near a power outlet, this small small Anker Portable Battery Power Bank is a necessity.
 I charged my phone a lot with it because Google Maps eats up a lot of battery life.
-The bigger Anker portable battery power bank is a bit heavier but it lasts longer (I used it tenting for 2 weeks and didn’t need to charge it the whole time I was out.)

 During my travels, I kept my passport and wallet in an RFID blocking neck wallet.
 My digital nomad friend recommended that I get one.
 I was resisting a little because I didn’t want to look like a tourist but honestly it is a crafty thing to have.
 I’m glad I got it.